squidfunk/mkdocs-material/docs/tutorials/social/custom.md

         color: *color
     ```

+You should now see the social plugin use the custom layout on the event page
+you set up.

 !!! tip "Debugging layout files"

     Should you find that your layouts are causing your MkDocs build to fail,